 Earning a living as an influencer is…complicated.
 If you’d like to read more about what goes into it, check out this article from Influencer Marketing Hub.
 Bonus: if you’d like a good laugh, check out Influencers in the Wild on IG.

 Bloggers are the quiet writers in the back.
 Always listening for ideas and ready to pounce on a creative piece when they get the inspiration.

 Expectation: Blogging is a dying art.

-Reality: Say it isn’t so (for my sake)!
+Reality: Say it isn’t so!
 Honestly, the reality is, if you’re a company, you should have a blog.
 It’s where you can show your businesses’ personality while teaching your audience something along the way.

 Expectation: Bloggers write whatever is on their minds.

 Reality: Bloggers for brands oftentimes work as ghostwriters.
 When that’s the case, the brand blogger will take on the tone of voice of the brand and serve as an extension of that company to its audience.
 They absolutely cannot say whatever is on their mind.
 That’s only if you’re writing a personal blog.